ScilifelabDataCentre/OrderPortal/README.md

 The design of the order form setup is fairly general; there is nothing that is hardcoded for specific domains of science.
-The content of the order form is defined by the facility administrators.
+The content of the order form is defined by the facility admins.

 The design of the system is kept as flexible and general as possible.
 The base template and CSS are to some extend modifiable (via